-The International (Study Abroad) Office at the student's home CSU campus arranges for the concurrent CSU registration for all CSU IP participants before the start the academic year abroad.
-Therefore, students must not enroll for any courses at their home CSU campus for the time that they will be abroad through CSU IP.
-If participants discover that they are not concurrently enrolled at their home CSU campus at any time while they are abroad, they are advised to contact his/her International (Study Abroad) Office at their home CSU campus immediately.
+Students must not enroll for any courses at their home CSU campus for the time that they will be abroad through CSU IP.
+If participants discover that they are not concurrently enrolled in at their home CSU campus at any time while they are abroad, they are advised to contact their International (Study Abroad) Office at their home CSU campus immediately.